arnsteio/short-shell-novice/01-filedir.md

 > ## Username Variation {.callout}
 >
-> In this lesson, we have used the username `nelle` (associated
+> In this lesson, we have used the username `jessica` (associated
-> with our hypothetical scientist Nelle) in example input and output throughout.
+> with our hypothetical scientist Jessica) in example input and output throughout.
 > However, when
 > you type this lesson's commands on your computer,
 > you should see and use something different,
 > namely, the username associated with the user account on your computer.
 This
 > username will be the output from `whoami`.
 In
-> what follows, `nelle` should always be replaced by that username.
+> what follows, `jessica` should always be replaced by that username.

 Next,
 let's find out where we are by running a command called `pwd`